Pankration: Structure of the ancient competition

 There would be a bye (ἔφεδρος – ephedros "reserve") in every round containing an odd number of athletes, which could potentially be in every round until the final (but also potentially in none of the rounds, if the number of competitors was a power of 2 and none of the winners quit before fighting their next round, or any other irregularities).
 The same athlete could be an ephedros more than once, and this could of course be of great advantage to him as the ephedros would be spared the wear and tear of the rounds imposed on his opponent(s).
 To win a tournament without being an ephedros in any of the rounds (ἀνέφεδρος – anephedros "non-reserve") was thus an honorable distinction.

 There is evidence that the major Games in Greek antiquity easily had four tournament rounds, that is, a field of sixteen athletes.
-Xanthos mentions the largest number—nine tournament rounds.
-If these tournament rounds were held in one competition, up to 512 contestants would participate in the tournament, which is difficult to believe for a single contest.
-Therefore, one can hypothesize that the nine rounds included those in which the athlete participated during regional qualification competitions that were held before the major games.
-Such preliminary contests were held prior to the major games to determine who would participate in the main event.
-This makes sense, as the 15–20 athletes competing in the major games could not have been the only available contestants.
-There is clear evidence of this from Plato, who refers to competitors in the Panhellenic Games, with opponents numbering in the thousands.
+However, there is clear evidence from Plato, who refers to competitors in the Panhellenic Games, with opponents numbering in the thousands.
 Moreover, in the first century A.D., the Greco-Jewish philosopher Philo of Alexandria—who was himself probably a practitioner of pankration—makes a statement that could be an allusion to preliminary contests in which an athlete would participate and then collect his strength before coming forward fresh in the major competition.
+Therefore, we can assume regional and preliminary contests leading up to the major games could include upwards of hundreds of competitors, of which a select few will qualify to compete in the most important games.